Indictment

 The judge may also specify a shorter period than that laid down by law.

 At the end of the period specified by the judge during questioning, the accused may request the end of the investigation.
-If the judge refuses, he must give a ordinance to explain why.
-Indictment The person taking the action will be able to reformulate the request every 6 months.
+If the judge refuses, he must give a ordinance detailing the grounds for refusal.
+Indictment The person can reformulate this request every 6 months.

 Indictment If the judge considers that the charges against the person are not sufficient, the judge may make a ordinance of non-suit.
-Indictment In this case, the person is not tried by the court.
+Indictment In this case, the person is no longer involved and is not tried by a court.

 Who can help me?